nojaf/blog/content/blog/fantomas-six-legendary-formatter/index.md

 ### Fabulous.AST

 Even thought the Oak API simplifies generating code, it can still be a bit verbose.
 Depending on your use-case, you might want to generate code in a more declarative way.
 For this, a new library called [Fabulous.AST](https://github.com/edgarfgp/Fabulous.AST) has been created.
-It is a library that will provide a nice DSL similar other [Fabulous](https://docs.fabulous.dev/) projects.
+It is a library that will provide a nice DSL similar to other [Fabulous](https://docs.fabulous.dev/) projects.
 More on that in the near future.

 ## Verbose output